shashankvkt/DoRA_ICLR24/README.md

 ## Overview
 ### Motivation
 Our goal is to build robust representations by leveraging the rich information in video frames.
 Standard SSL frameworks such as SimCLR, DINo etc. often assume correspondences between different views.
-This is true whether using dense or global representations by pooling e.g. IBoT.
+This is true whether using dense or global representations by pooling e.g. iBOT.
 While it is relatively straightforward to establish correspondences in images, it becomes more challenging when dealing with temporal deformations, requiring some form of object tracking.
 In videos with a large field of view or ego-motion, obtaining correspondences becomes even more difficult.

 <div align="center">